Will credit issues prevent a borrower from qualifying for a hard money loan?

 Why do hard money lenders approve borrowers with poor or no credit?

 Since hard money loans are approved without investigating credit history or verifying income, they are automatically considered high risk.
-Because they entail an inborn propensity for default, hard money lenders charge a substantially higher interest rate than retail bank lenders.
+Hard money lenders charge a substantially higher interest rate than traditional lenders due to the inherent risk they carry.
 Hard money lenders also use a different criteria for determining interest rates.

 Retail banks, including subprime lenders, base interest rates on a combination of factors, but credit history always plays an important role.
 Retail lenders often use a matrix to determine interest rates.
 The matrix includes the borrower’s FICO score and the LTV ratio.
 Based on these factors, the lender determines the interest rate.
 The lender also analyses the borrower’s income and outstanding liabilities, in order to determine if the borrower’s debt-to-income ratio leaves him or her with sufficient resources to repay the loan over the long term.